sahilmourya28/RNA-Seq-Variant-Calling-Huntingtons/README.md

-# RNA-Seq-Variant-Calling-Huntingtons
-End-to-end RNA-Seq analysis and variant calling pipeline for Huntington’s disease mouse model (Q175), including differential expression and pathway enrichment analysis.
-### RNA-Seq Variant Calling in Huntington’s Disease (Mouse Model)
+## RNA-Seq Based Variant Calling in Huntington’s Disease (Mouse Model Q175)

 ### Project Overview
-This project presents an end-to-end RNA-Seq analysis and variant calling pipeline performed on a Huntington’s disease (HD) mouse model (Q175).
+This project presents an end-to-end RNA-Seq analysis and variant calling pipeline performed on a Huntington’s disease (HD) mouse model (Q175) of 6 months.

 The objective of this study was to:
 - Analyze transcriptomic changes using RNA-Seq data